Police are rolling out a new non-emergency number to help take the pressure off 111

 "Calls to 111 should be limited to cases where an emergency is happening now or just happened and there's a threat to life or property.
 If it's already happened and there's no immediate danger, call 105."

-Nash said hoped the introduction of the new number would make it easier for callers to get in touch with the right part of the police service for the right reasons.
+Nash said he hoped the introduction of the new number would make it easier for callers to get in touch with the right part of the police service for the right reasons.

 "There are many other ways people can get help with community safety and crime prevention.
 The *555 number is for urgent road issues.
-There are online forms, the anonymous CrimeStoppers 0800 line and the 1737 mental health support line.
+There are online forms, the anonymous Crimestoppers 0800 line and the 1737 mental health support line.

 "The new non-emergency number 'ten-five' now makes it so much easier to get the right help from these extra Police," Nash said.